Distributed Machine-Learning for Early HARQ Feedback Prediction in Cloud RANs

 \subsection{Link-level simulation setup}

 To compare the performance of previously described \ac{HARQ} prediction schemes, we conduct link-level simulations to collect the required \ac{LLR}, subcode and channel estimation features.
 We choose the frame structure of the transmission, i.e. the mapping of the code block to resource elements and reference signals, e.g. \ac{DMRS}, in accordance with the Rel.
 16 \ac{3GPP} specifications.
-Further, we use a subcarrier spacing of \unit[960]{kHz}, which is currently being specified in the "NR operation up to 71 GHz" work item \cite{71_ghz_wid}.
+Furthermore, we use a subcarrier spacing of \unit[960]{kHz}, which is currently being specified in the "NR operation up to 71 GHz" work item \cite{71_ghz_wid}.
 Tab.~\ref{tab:SIM} summarizes the link-level parameters.
 We assume that different \acp{UE} are scheduled on different orthogonal time-frequency resources and hence, interference from other transmitters can be neglected.